2017 NFL Draft: First Impressions of First Round

 (The Bears traded the third, 67th and 111th overall picks in 2017 and a third-round pick in 2018 to San Francisco.)

 Talk about a roll of the dice.
 Not only did the Bears turn their backs on what we (and maybe they?) thought would be their quarterback beyond 2017, Mike Glennon, but they traded a boatload of picks to get a guy riddled with question marks.
 After sitting for most of his first two years at North Carolina, Trubisky might sit for his first season in the NFL.
 Whenever he does get on the field, he’ll be asked to run a quick-strike offense that uses a lot of three-receiver sets.
-That presents similarities to what he ran at UNC but, like with almost any NFL offense, he’ll have to make a greater number of decisive throws inside.
+That presents similarities to what he ran at UNC, but as with almost any NFL offense, he’ll have to make a greater number of decisive throws inside.
 Aiding his efforts: the Bears have a very strong zone running game.

+• FIRST-ROUND STUNNER: Jenny Vrentas on the Bears’ move for Mitchell Trubisky, and the dominoes it set off in a wild Round 1

 3. San Francisco 49ers: Solomon Thomas, DT, Stanford

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.